 The Personalized Learning Plan

-Step One: Technology Use Continuum
+Step 1: Review the Technology Use Continuum (TUC)

 We have all heard about how the SAMR Model can be used to design engaging lessons in a connected 1:1 classroom.
 But one of the misconceptions about SAMR is that the teacher "moves up" the SAMR scale as if moving up a ladder.
 When using the SAMR Model to inform instruction it is important to remember that it is the instructional technology integration that "moves up" the ladder and not the teacher.